Craig Henighan

 Craig Henighan is a Canadian-American sound editor and engineer.
 He was nominated for an Academy Award in the category Best Sound for the film Roma.

-Henighan also won five Primetime Emmy Awards and was nominated for four more in the categories Outstanding Sound Editing and Outstanding Sound Mixing for his work on the television programs Stranger Things and Love, Death & Robots.
+In addition to his Academy Award nomination, he won five Primetime Emmy Awards and was nominated for four more in the categories Outstanding Sound Editing and Outstanding Sound Mixing for his work on the television programs Stranger Things and Love, Death & Robots.